Lease Administration Best Practices – Part 2: Encumbered Space

 The Benefits of ROFO/ROFRs

-Tenants benefit from a ROFO/ROFR because they can lease additional or other space in the building before the space is leased to someone else.
+Tenants benefit from the ROFO/ROFR because they can lease additional or other space in the building before the space is leased to someone else.

 Landlords benefit in that ROFO/ROFR options automatically provide them with prospective tenants for space that may become vacant.